dom-elves/settleup/README.md

 - As previously mentioned, "groups" will have a MTM relationship with users, see **users** point 2 for explaination.
 - "groups" will have many "debts", as a "group" will be constantly adding things such as a food bill etc. This is a OTM relationship.

+### Group Users
+#### Proprties
+- id
+- user id (OTM between users and group users)
+- group id (OTM between groups and group users)
+- value (this will be a total of what the individual is owed/owes people, calculated by

+#### Relationships
+- Essentially as explained, a user can be in many groups and a group will have at least two users, so there is a need for a group user table.

 ### Debts
 #### Properies
 - id